Jean28518/libre-workspace/docs/modules/addons.rst

 - $LDAP_DC: The domain component of the ldap instance

 It is a good practice to store the config of the service in the ``/root/[NAME]`` directory, for example the docker-compose.yml file.
-The addon detection is based on the existence of this folder.
-Also it will be easier for system administrators to find the config of the service in the future.
+**The addon detection is based on the existence of this folder.** For example even patches are not run, if this folder ``/root/[NAME]`` does not exist.
+And it will be easier for system administrators to find the config of the service in the future.
 Also you have to mind adding an entry to the ``/etc/caddy/Caddyfile`` to make the service accessible.

 The current working directory is the root directory of the addon.
 It may be at /usr/share/linux-arbeitsplatz/unix/unix_scripts/addons/[NAME].